-\textbf{Remarks.} We believe that further conclusions can be drawn in the context of Theorem~J, which for each $\psi \in \h$ relate properties of the Thurston decomposition of $\xi(\psi)$ with properties of $\psi$.
-As an easy example, by applying Lemma~\refGM{LemmaPushLam} it follows that $\psi$ is of polynomial growth relative to $\F$ if and only if the Thurston decomposition of $\xi(\psi)$ has no pseudo-Anosov components.
-We believe that the following also hold: $\psi$ is irreducible rel~$\F$ if and only if $\xi(\psi)$ is pseudo-Anosov; more generally the subset of lamination pairs in $\L^\pm(\psi)$ that are not supported by $\F$ is in natural bijective correspondence with the unstable-stable lamination pairs of the Thurston decomposition of~$\xi(\psi)$.
-We do not pursue this issue here because the proofs would require some strengthening of the already rather intricate technical results about geometric models developed in \PartOne.
+\textbf{Remarks.} With some further work, one will be able to deduce further conclusions in the context of Theorem~J~\pref{ItemThmJPsAn} beyond the case that $dj^\#(\psi)$ is pseudo-Anosov, by relating properties of the Thurston decomposition of $dj^\#(\psi)$ with properties of~$\psi$.
+For example, by applying Lemma~\refGM{LemmaPushLam} it will follow that $\psi$ is of polynomial growth relative to $\F$ if and only if the Thurston decomposition of $dj^\#(\psi)$ has no pseudo-Anosov components.
+Also, the subset of lamination pairs in $\L^\pm(\psi)$ that are not supported by $\F$ will be in natural bijective correspondence with the unstable-stable lamination pairs of the Thurston decomposition of~$dj^\#(\psi)$.
+We do not pursue these issues any further here.